quasarframework/quasar/docs/src/pages/vue-components/markup-table.md

 ---
 title: Markup Table
-desc: How to use the QMarkupTable Vue component which simply styles a native table.
+desc: The QMarkupTable Vue component is a helper wrapper which styles a native table.
 related:
   - /vue-components/table
 ---